capsule-corp-ternoa/ternoa-js/README.md

 - balance: the Balance pallet with its extrinsics, query and storage.
 - nft: the NFT pallet with its extrinsics, query and storage.
 - marketplace: the Marketplace pallet with its extrinsics, query and storage.
-- events: the events list returned when `submitTxBlocking` function is triggered.
+- events: the events list returned, alongside of block information, when `submitTxBlocking` function is triggered.

 ### Handlers architecture